-Adaptive ramp building can also serve as a base behavior for composing more complicated behaviors.
-For example, it could guarantee accessibility to locations where support structures need to be built.
-With the ability to consistently encode virtual points in a group of robots, adaptive ramp building could be used to build arbitrary (K-Lipschitz) structures by building ramps to a carefully chosen set of virtual points: an approach we plan to explore.
+Adaptive ramp building can also serve as a base behavior for other, more complicated, behaviors.
+For example, it could be used to guarantee accessibility to locations where support structures need to be built.
+With the ability to consistently encode virtual points in a group of robots, adaptive ramp building could also be used directly to build arbitrary (K-Lipschitz) structures by building ramps to a carefully chosen set of virtual points: an approach we plan to explore in more detail.

 There are a number of ways the presented algorithms could be improved.
 Our presentation focused on correctness, not optimality.
-Robots could be much smarter about coordination between robots and selection deposition points to maximize the volume of each deposition, especially if their sensing radius was much larger than d.
+Robots could be much smarter about picking deposition points and try to maximize the volume of each deposition, especially if their sensing radius was larger than d.